We need to start focusing on the crimes that do the most harm, not the crimes that put the most people in prison.

 As your Commonwealth’s Attorney, I will support and protect immigrants in our county and continue to build relationships with community leaders and immigrant groups so all voices are brought to the table to solve problems and keep people safe.

-In the vast majority of cases, I will not prosecute non-violent, low level drug possession.
-We need to stop indiscriminately throwing people in jail or prison for victimless crimes, period.
+In most cases, I will not prosecute non-violent, low level drug possession.
+We need to stop indiscriminately throwing people in jail or prison for victimless crimes.

 As the Commonwealth's Attorney, I will actively seek out qualified diverse staff for the office so the Commonwealth's Attorney's Office is reflective of the people of Prince William County, and I will make sure our top prosecutors and staff live in this county and are stakeholders in our community.